Weather in Fairbanks

 October: This month is politics, as the city and borough hold their elections.

-November: More politics with state elections.
+November: More politics in years when there are state elections.
 There are some tourist attractions that are open year round (see that special September page).
 Thanksgiving.

 December: Home owners and business vie with lighting displays this month.
 Christmas.
 Some nice Auroral displays can be seen in December.